 When is Elden Ring's release date?

-FromSoftware didn't do us the favor of mentioning a release date with the announcement trailer.
+FromSoftware didn't mention a release date with the announcement trailer.
 Given that FromSoft is collaborating with George R.R.
 Martin, we just hope that whatever curse is preventing him from finishing The Winds of Winter won't transfer its bad energy to Elden Ring.
 We'd like to play it before the end of time.

 From an interview between a Bandai Namco representative and Miyazaki, we know that Elden Ring has been in development since the final DLC of Dark Souls 3 wrapped.
 That said, Elden Ring may have taken a back seat to Sekiro: Shadows Die Twice up until now, so it's unlikely that we'll see a gameplay demo any time soon.